CONTENTS OF

 How many mash up and in a haze?

-How many wacky dip fall on their
+How many wacky dip fall on their head?

 Boyz there - how many?